Kees1958/W3C_annual_most_used_survey_blocklist/README.md

                                                       ADVICED USAGE

-When you use Ege or Firefox with build-in tracking protection, you can use this version (also works with AdGuard Mv3) https://raw.githubusercontent.com/Kees1958/W3C_annual_most_used_survey_blocklist/master/addendum_to_Edge_Firefox_build_in.txt
+When you use Ege or Firefox with build-in tracking protection, you can use this version https://raw.githubusercontent.com/Kees1958/W3C_annual_most_used_survey_blocklist/master/addendum_to_Edge_Firefox_build_in.txt

                                                       ERRORS & ISSUES